Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems: Experiments

 \textbf{Iterative reasoning.} Next, we tested whether preserving responses from past turns in the dialog context could improve concept identification in both Descriptive and Contrastive settings.
-The Descriptive-Iterative strategy visibly worsens the results compared to its non-iterative counterpart across all datasets and models, except for negligible improvement of \intern on synthetic BPs and several cases of a complete failure (accuracy of $0$) for both strategies.
-In contrast, Contrastive-Iterative brings no improvement over Contrastive strategy in only $5$ cases, $2$ for synthetic BPs, and $3$ regarding \openworld.
-Despite these improvements, Contrastive-iterative strategy generally performs worse than Descriptive.
-This indicates that contemporary models have difficulties to effectively use additional information from the context window.
+As shown in Fig.~\ref{fig:diff-direct-iterative}, Descriptive-iterative strategy visibly worsens the results compared to its non-iterative counterpart across all datasets and models, except for negligible improvement of \intern on synthetic BPs and several cases of a complete failure (accuracy of $0$) of both strategies.
+In contrast, Contrastive-iterative brings no improvement over Contrastive in only $5$ cases, $2$ of synthetic BPs, and $3$ of \openworld.
+Despite these improvements, Contrastive-iterative is generally inferior to Descriptive (see Table~\ref{tab:joint}, Appendix~\ref{sec:extended-results}).
+Overall, the study indicates that contemporary models struggle to effectively utilize additional information from the context window.

-\textbf{Multimodal answer generation.} In the final experiment, we assessed whether incorporating an image of the entire matrix at the answer generation step would improve the performance of Descriptive and Contrastive strategies.
-Descriptive-Direct shows performance improvements over Descriptive in $12$ out of $32$ (dataset, model) cases.
-Contrastive-Direct improves upon Contrastive in all (dataset, proprietary model) configurations, and additionally improves in certain (dataset, open-access model) settings.
-However, despite these gains, Contrastive-Direct overall performs worse than Descriptive, except for \gptomni and \intern on synthetic BPs, and \intern on \hoi.
-This suggests that contemporary models are to some extent capable of utilizing additional visual inputs to improve reasoning performance, in particular the newest \gptomni, which displays improvement from incorporating the -direct extension in 7 out of 8 cases.
+\textbf{Multimodal answer generation.} In the final experiment, we assessed whether incorporating an image of the entire matrix at the answer generation step would improve the performance of the Descriptive and Contrastive strategies.
+As shown in Fig.~\ref{fig:diff-direct-iterative}, Descriptive-direct shows performance improvements over Descriptive in $12$ out of $32$ (dataset, model) cases.
+Contrastive-direct improves upon Contrastive in all (dataset, proprietary model) configurations, and additionally improves in certain (dataset, open-access model) settings.
+However, despite these gains, Contrastive-direct overall performs worse than Descriptive, except for \gptomni and \intern on synthetic BPs, and \intern on \hoi\ (see Table~\ref{tab:joint}, Appendix~\ref{sec:extended-results}).
+This suggests that contemporary models are to some extent capable of utilizing additional visual inputs to improve reasoning performance, in particular the newest \gptomni, which displays improvement from incorporating the -direct extension in $7$ out of $8$ cases.
 Nevertheless, further work is needed to improve consistency across all models.